ozbotics/Value/README.md

 but intVal1.getValue() is far greater than intVal2.getValue()

 It is also possible to persist and revert a value.
-(This is usefull when manging a Setting in a User Interface.)
+(This is useful when manging a Setting in a User Interface.)
 ```
 intValue.setValue(60000);
 intValue.persistValue();